hcarrillo001/BucketListAPP-Java-/README.md

   2. Run file - "LoginUI.java" file located in the "cs444myBucketList.presentation package".
 (Image shown below)
   3. Once in the Login UI, create an account and add bucket list Items.

+Design:
+  1. Model View Controller Design

 Notes:

    1.This being a school project, the bucket list items will not be saved if the program in terminated.

   2. Project is not being maintained any further so no additional features were added.